fabridamicelli/torchserve-docker/README.md

 # torchserve-docker

+If you find this work useful, don't forget to give it a GitHub ⭐ to help others find and trust it!

 [TorchServe Docker images](https://hub.docker.com/r/fabridamicelli/torchserve) with specific Python version working out of the box.

 TorchServe's official docker image `pytorch/torchserve:latest-(cpu/gpu)` uses Python 3.9 as default.